lmdncn/liam-duncan-development/src/content/blog/getting-claude-code-right-best-practices-from-the-trenches.md

 ---

 ## 3. Use the Built In Commands

-The defaults matter more than people think:
+The defaults matter more than people think.
+Knowing these makes your workflow smoother:

-- `/init` to bootstrap a CLAUDE.md
+- `/init` — Bootstraps a CLAUDE.md from your existing project, seeding memory automatically
-- `/clear` when changing direction
+- `/clear` — Clears the current session's conversational context.
+Use when switching tasks or domains
-- `/compact` when things get noisy
-- `/review` for quick audits
+- `/compact` — Prune or summarize context to free tokens while preserving what matters.
+Tell Claude what to focus on (e.g. "Focus on authentication logic and schema decisions") so it keeps critical context
+- `/review` — Ask Claude to audit a file or changes for style, quality, and logic
+- `/model` — Switch Claude's internal model (e.g. Sonnet vs Opus) depending on whether you want speed or depth
+- `/help` — Show the list of available slash commands and what they do (handy cheat sheet)

 I use them constantly.
-They’re small resets that keep Claude aligned.
+They're small resets that keep Claude aligned.

 ---

-## 4. Modes Matter
+## 4. Planning Mode

-Claude has different “modes” of working.
-I use this intentionally.

-- **Plan mode**: I’ll say “Propose a plan first.
-Wait for me to review.
-Then we’ll code.”
-This forces it to slow down and align before touching files.
-- **Execution mode**: Once we’ve agreed on a plan, I let it loose to write code.
-- **Review mode**: After code is generated, I challenge it like I would in a PR.
-“Can you make this cleaner given our coding practices?
-Is this too tightly coupled?
-How could this be more extensible?”

-Claude responds well to being challenged.
-Just like a developer in a code review, it will almost always take your feedback and improve the work.
+This is the most underused feature, and it's a game changer.

+Plan Mode stops Claude from touching your file system until you approve its proposal.
+You trigger it with `Shift + Tab` twice or by saying "Propose a plan first.
+Wait for me to review."

+What you get is a design: alternative approaches, tradeoffs, steps, and module breakdowns.
+You can inspect, critique, and adjust before anything changes.
+This catches architectural flaws early and aligns expectations before code gets written.

+The plan isn't gospel.
+I treat it like a draft and challenge it the same way I would in code review: "Is that module too coupled?
+Did you miss edge cases?
+Is this the right abstraction?"
+Once refined, the plan becomes the prompt that guides execution.

 For bigger picture architecture, I often plan in other tools, then dump the plan into Claude Code as context.
 It does well executing detailed plans, but less well inventing huge system designs from scratch.